 When planning and organizing a seminar, there are a host of aspects you consider as a facilitator.
 Imagine your participants’ needs are represented by a hand with five fingers.
 Each finger stands for a different type of need:

-1. Draw the Five fingers model ( see the in-depth explanation) on a pinboard and explain it to your participants.
+1. Draw the Five fingers model on a pinboard and explain it to your participants.

 2. Individual work: Participants are asked to note down their needs and expectations regarding the seminar on cards (1-3 keywords only on each card).
 [10 minutes]

 3. Plenum: The cards are read aloud and stuck in the appropriate category on the pinboard.
 Participants are encouraged to ask questions if anything is unclear.
 [35 to 45 minutes]

 4. The trainer sums up the participants’ expectations and comments, and adds the expectations of the trainers.
 [10 minutes]

 5. Discussion and negotiation in the plenum.
 The aim is to reach a consensus in terms of seminar planning.
 If necessary, the program should be adjusted to address participants’ needs.